darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 : You can manually override all automatically selected parameters.
 Either take one of the predefined values from the drop-down menu or, with the drop-down menu still open, just type in your own value.

 geometry
 : In addition to correcting lens flaws, this module can change the projection type of your image.
-Set this combobox to the desired projection type (e.g. "rectilinear", "fish-eye", "panoramic", "equirectangular", "orthographic", "stereographic", "equisolid angle", "thoby fish-eye").
+Set this combobox to the desired projection type (e.g. "rectilinear", "fisheye", "panoramic", "equirectangular", "orthographic", "stereographic", "equisolid angle", "Thoby fisheye").
 To correct the aspect ratio of an anamorphic lens, use the [_rotate and perspective_](./rotate-perspective.md) module.

 scale
 : Adjust the scaling factor of your image to avoid black corners.
 Press the auto scale button (to the right of the slider) for darktable to automatically find the best fit.